 Rather then using my regular 2 and 4 pound moulds, I needed a special mould.
 They have these cool wood moulds (small, medium and large) but they are very expensive… over $100 and it just wasn’t happening.
 So, I made some moulds out of food-grade polypropylene.
 Once I had the moulds, and the special bacteria, I was ready.
 There’s two ways you can use the red mould.
 1. you can add it during the ripening stage with the starter culture.
 2. you can mix with water and spray it on the cheese before it heads into aging.
 I opted for the first, adding during ripening.

 I made the cheese per the recipe I was using, and once done, ladled the curds from the pot with the whey in it to the moulds.
 You set up the “mould-sandwich” when you use these band-type moulds.
 That is, a cheese board on the bottom, then a cheese mat, then the mould, then another mat, and finally, another board.
 (See pics below).
-After you evenly distribute the curds in to two moulds, you let it sit for 2o minutes or so.
+After you evenly distribute the curds into two moulds, you let it sit for 20 minutes or so.
 Then, you flip the mould, and let the cheese settle back down on the other mat.
-You do this flipping every 2o minutes so that the cheese doesn’t bind to the mat… and it develops the skin on the outside.
-Muenster is harder than brie or camembert but the process is just the same.
+You do this flipping every 20 minutes so that the cheese doesn’t bind to the mat… and it develops the skin on the outside.
+Muenster is not as soft as brie or camembert but the process is just the same.
 You have to be careful not to tear the skin on the softer cheeses.
+This is easy to do if you don’t flip it often enough.
+The soft curd settles down into the mat and if left unchecked, the mold can rather quickly start binding the cheese to the mat.

 After letting the cheese sit overnight in the moulds, I took out in the morning and put them both in the salt brine for 12 hours.
-After 12 hours, they’ll come out, be patted dry with a paper towel, and then into a 60F/85% environment.
-I put them in a covered pan, and into my meat curing chamber since it runs a little warmer then my cheese cave.
+After 12 hours, they come out and are patted dry with a paper towel.
+Then , they go into a 60F/85% RH environment.
+I put them in a covered pan, and into my meat curing chamber since it runs a little warmer than my cheese cave.